tomaszkacprzak/mpi-rockstar/README.md

     `AREPO_MASS_CONVERSION` to convert internal snapshot units to comoving Mpc/h and Msun/h, respectively.
 Make sure to compile Rockstar with "`make with_hdf5`";
     otherwise, the code will not accept these config options.
+    `GADGET4` is the format similar to `AREPO` but some data column names are modified to be compatible with Gadget-4 HDF5 format.
+For this format, `GADGET4_LENGTH_CONVERSION` and `GADGET4_MASS_CONVERSION` may need to be specified for unit conversion.
+    This format also requires `hdf5`.

     If you use `TIPSY`, you should set the length and velocity conversion multipliers (`TIPSY_LENGTH_CONVERSION` and `TIPSY_MASS_CONVERSION`)